SyedThameemuddin/Smart-Lightning-Automation-Using-Face-Recognition/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [License](LICENSE.txt) file for more details.